ignacioHermosilla/tbk-oneclick/README.md

   ```

 ## Contributors
-This library is derived from python-oneclick (https://github.com/cornershop/python-oneclick).
+This library is based on python-oneclick (https://github.com/cornershop/python-oneclick).

 You can contribute by forking the project, adding the contributions and creating the PRs, or just file an issue and we will try to solve it ASAP.